billvaglienti/ProtoGen/README.md

 bitfieldspecial provides routines for encoding and decoding bitfields into and out of byte arrays.
 If you set the protocol attribute `supportBitfield="false"` this file will not be output.
 In addition any bitfields in the protocol description will generate a warning, and the field will be converted to the next larger in-memory unsigned integer.
 If you use a bitfield which is larger than 32 bits, and if `supportLongBitfield` is set to `"true"` the bitfield type will be uint64_t, and the long bitfield functions will be used for that bitfield.
 The normal bitfield support routines use `unsigned int` as the base type; this has the advantage of working on all compilers.
 If the protocol attribute `bitfieldTest="true"` a test function will be written into bitfieldspecial which can be used to test the bitfield routines on your compiler.

 Bitfields are fantastically useful for minimizing the size of packets, however there is some ambiguity when it comes to byte ordering within a bitfield.
 Since the byte boundaries are not fixed at 8-bit intervals a bitfield cannot be described as big or little endian.
 ProtoGen encodes bitfields with the most significant bits first in the data stream, and the least significant bits last.
+This can be changed by putting the bitfields into a "bitfield group", see the section on bitfield groups for more details.

 Although bitfields are typically used to convey integer or enumeration information, it is possible to scale an in-memory type to a bitfield.
 The only drawback to this usage case is that ProtoGen will not enforce the minimum or maximum value that can be encoded.
 The normal scaling routines in scaleencode will check for and handle an overflow or underflow, because those routines know at compile time how many bits are available.
 Since the bitfield scaling routines do not know at compile time how many bits are being used, adding checks for overflow or underflow would be too burdensome.
 User beware; if you choose to scale a value to a bitfield you must ensure that the scaled value does not overflow the encoded bits.